Mohamadkhosravi/Router/README.md

 # Router
-This device reads and manages smoke and gas sensors on the line
+This device reads and manages smoke and gas sensors on the line .
+Device similar to FS 4000